phipyao/Coinbase-Trader/README.md

 ```

-WARNING: We do not recommend that you save your API secrets directly in your code outside of testing purposes.
+WARNING: It is not reccomended that you save your API secrets directly in your code outside of testing purposes.
 Best practice is to use a secrets manager and access your secrets that way.
 You should be careful about exposing your secrets publicly if posting code that leverages this library.

 ## Coinbase Trade Engine Client